My coverage of the Chick-fil-A Peach Bowl FCA Breakfast

 Marketing is no longer about the stuff you make!

 I like to think of still photography as capturing the emotional moments of a story.
-They are moments, however, and need an excellent storyteller to help weave them into a compelling story with text/words.
+These moments, however, need an excellent storyteller to help weave them into a compelling story with text/words.

-Photographers need to remember it isn’t just about the moments that will get them hired.
+Photographers must remember it isn’t just about the moments that will get them hired.
 In other words, just having images will lack the essential part of getting jobs.

-For photographers marketing ourselves is no longer about the photos we make but the stories we tell that will help us seal those deals.
+For photographers, successful marketing is about the photos we take and the stories we tell to help seal the deal.

 This is excellent insight by John Steinbeck about a great story, “If a story is not about the hearer he [or she] will not listen . . .
-A great lasting story is about everyone, or it will not last.
+A great, lasting story is about everyone or will not last.
 The strange and foreign is not interesting–only the deeply personal and familiar.”

 The Five Essential Elements Of A Story – Katie Kazoo says, “A story has five basic but important elements.
 These five components are the characters, the setting, the plot, the conflict, and the resolution.
 These essential elements keep the story running smoothly and allow the action to develop logically so the reader can follow.”

-1. Character – This needs to be developed to feel like we know this person.
-We can picture them and how they would dress, walk and talk.
+1. Character—This needs to be developed so that we feel like we know this person.
+We can picture them and how they would dress, walk, and talk.

-4. The Conflict – This can be internal or external and often is a little of both for the main character.
+4. The Conflict—This can be internal or external and often involves a little of both for the main character.

-This is a great example here of creating a setting for the story by South Carolina’s famed writer Pat Conroy as he describes Charleston in his 2009 novel, South of Broad: “I carry the delicate porcelain beauty of Charleston like the hinged-shell of some soft-tissued mollusk. . . .
-In its shadows you can find metal work as delicate as lace . . . it’s not a high-kicking, glossy lipstick city.”
+This is an excellent example of creating a setting for the story by South Carolina’s famed writer Pat Conroy, as he describes Charleston in his 2009 novel, South of Broad: “I carry the delicate porcelain beauty of Charleston like the hinged shell of some soft-tissued mollusk. . . .
+In its shadows, you can find metalwork as delicate as lace . . .
+It’s not a high-kicking, glossy lipstick city.”

-Photography can help in creating these five parts of the story.
-They can help show what often is challenging to tell without many words.
+Photography can help create these five parts of the story.
+It can show what is often challenging to tell without many words.

 When you go to see a movie that a writer’s book has been turned into, you will notice over and over where screenwriters, directors, and producers must include so much more in the frame of the lens that isn’t even described in that type of detail that the camera is giving to the audience.

-Throughout my family vacation, I was capturing slices of the memories that will be part of the stories we tell as a family in the years ahead.
+Throughout my family vacation, I captured slices of memories that will be part of the stories we tell as a family in the years ahead.

 When you look at the images that you captured this holiday, did you capture slices of the story?

 Many will always say yes, but I want to challenge you.
-Take a moment and think of what the story was this Christmas for your family.
-Now without thinking of your photos, can you tell the story?
-Then after telling us the story, how many images do you have that will support this story?
+Take a moment and think about the story for your family this Christmas.
+Now, without thinking of your photos, can you tell the story?
+Then, after telling us the story, how many images do you have that will support this story?

 You don’t start your storytelling by just clicking randomly.
 You start with the storyline in your mind.